Transformers One: Plot

-Cybertron is a technological world formed by the body of the metal deity Primus and inhabited by sentient robots fueled by a substance called Energon, who live in a hierarchy based on whether they possess a 'transformation cog' that allows them to shapeshift into vehicles.
-In the underground city of Iacon, Orion Pax, a cogless mining robot, sneaks into an archive to learn about the first Cybertronians, the Thirteen Primes.
-Security guards spot Orion, but his best friend D-16 helps him escape.
-Later, during a cave-in in the Energon mine where they work, the two break protocol to save fellow miner Jazz.
-However, this worsens the disaster, and their superior, Elita-1, gets blamed for it and demoted by their callous overseer, Darkwing.
+Cybertron is a technological world formed by the body of the deity Primus and inhabited by sentient robots fueled by a substance called Energon, who live in a hierarchy based on whether they possess a 'transformation cog' that allows them to shapeshift into vehicles.
+In the underground city of Iacon, Orion Pax, a cogless mining robot, sneaks into an archive to learn about the first-generation Cybertronians, the Primes.
+Security guards spot and chase Orion, but his best friend, D-16, helps him escape.
+Later, during a cave-in at the Energon mine where they work, the two break protocol to save fellow miner Jazz.
+However, this worsens the disaster, and their superior, Elita-1, is blamed and demoted for it by their callous overseer, Darkwing.

-Iacon's leader Sentinel Prime returns from an expedition to the surface to find the lost Matrix of Leadership, an artifact capable of manipulating the planet, the absence of which has caused Energon to stop flowing and forced the miners to extract it.
+Iacon's leader, Sentinel Prime, returns from an expedition to the surface to find the lost Matrix of Leadership; its absence caused Energon to stop flowing and forced miners to extract it.
 Though unable to find it, he reprieves the populace with a race.
-To prove themselves as more than miners, Orion enters himself and D-16 illicitly using jet packs, but they narrowly lose.
-While Sentinel promises to reward them for boosting mining morale, Darkwing drags the two to garbage incineration for upstaging him in the race, where they meet the eccentric B-127.
-Finding a distress message from the Prime Alpha Trion in the garbage, Orion convinces D-16 and B-127 to travel with him to the message's coordinates on the surface; also persuading Elita to join when she catches them sneaking out of Iacon.
+To prove themselves as more than miners, Orion enters himself and D-16 illegally using jetpacks, but they narrowly lose.
+While Sentinel promises to reward the two for inadvertently boosting mining morale, Darkwing drags them to garbage incineration, where they meet the eccentric B-127.
+Finding a distress message from the Prime Alpha Trion in the junk, Orion convinces D-16 and B-127 to travel with him to its coordinates on the surface; later persuading Elita to join as well when she catches them sneaking out of Iacon.

-The group finds Trion inside a cave, in stasis alongside the other Primes' corpses.
-Upon reactivation, he reveals that Sentinel is a pretender who betrayed the real Primes to steal the Matrix, only for it to disappear when Primus deemed him unworthy.
-In truth, Sentinel has been giving Energon to alien invaders called Quintessons in exchange for them letting him rule Cybertron, and he created the current hierarchy by removing some Cybertronians' cogs before activation.
-Trion gives the group the fallen Primes' cogs—allowing them to transform—and a chip with evidence of Sentinel's treason.
-They are then ambushed by Sentinel's lieutenant, Airachnid, who captures Trion and brings him back to Iacon, where Sentinel kills him.
+The group finds Alpha Trion in a cave, deactivated alongside the other Primes' corpses.
+Upon reactivation, he reveals that Sentinel is a pretender who killed the real Primes to steal the Matrix from them, only for it to disappear when Primus deemed him unworthy.
+In truth, Sentinel has been giving Energon to Cybertron's enemies, aliens called Quintessons, in exchange for allowing him to rule the planet, and he created the hierarchy by removing some Cybertronians' cogs before activation.
+Alpha Trion gives the group the fallen Primes' cogs, allowing them to transform, and a chip with evidence of Sentinel's treason.
+They are then ambushed by Sentinel's lieutenant, Airachnid, who captures Trion and brings him back to Iacon, where Sentinel executes him.